Doug's 1998 BMW 328is

 If I massage the data accordingly, the true cost for 2006 came to no more than $6000, which is about what I spent in the prior year.

-In 2007 total costs dropped to a more modest $4100.
+2007: Total costs dropped to a more modest $4100.
 Of this amount, more than $2000 could be considered discretionary or cosmetic (a steering wheel and airbag upgrade alone amounted to $1100), and $500 was attributed to tools, mostly for work I expect to do in the coming years to further isolate myself from the dealer technicians and their ever increasing labor costs.
 The eye opener of 2007 was that I saved $600 sourcing parts and $2600 turning wrenches myself, which produced a DIY dividend of $3200.

-In 2008 I realized savings of over $600 in parts and a whopping $1900 in labor, for a total DIY dividend of $2500.
+2008: I realized savings of over $600 in parts and a whopping $1900 in labor, for a total DIY dividend of $2500.
 Had I not worked on the car myself total costs this year would have matched last year ($4100).
 Instead, I'm $2500 richer and more confident in my DIY skills.
 Interestingly, I managed to achieve this despite some changes in my life that have made DIY work on the car a greater logistical challenge.
 My hope is to remedy this as soon as real estate prices return to earth.
 Needless to say, there is a fully equipped shop (including a lift) in my future.
 And it won't come soon enough given the local dealer's labor rate is now an astounding $128/hr.

-2009 brought a need to spend just over $2500 on new catalytic converters and another $2500 split between tires, a HVAC blower motor, as well as some preventative maintenance.
+2009: I needed to spend just over $2500 on new catalytic converters and another $2500 split between tires, a HVAC blower motor, as well as some preventative maintenance.
 This reversed the trend of decreasing maintenance expenses started in 2006, but I did manage to produce another $2500 DIY dividend, again involving roughly $2000 in labor savings and $500 on parts.

-In 2010 I pulled the entire rear end out of the vehicle for an overhaul, replaced engine accessories and fixed a variety of smaller issues.
+2010: I pulled the entire rear end out of the vehicle for an overhaul, replaced engine accessories and fixed a variety of smaller issues.
 So while this year's $7200 spread across $5500 in parts and $1700 in labor matched what I spent in 2007, I managed to save an equally impressive $5800 consisting of $1700 in parts discounts and $4100 of sweat equity.
 Just so I don't catch you off guard and cause you to fall off your chair I'll let you do the math on the total effective costs of ownership this year (hint: $7200 + $5800).

-In 2011 I continued my restoration efforts.
+2011: I continued my restoration efforts.
 I first replaced a severely cracked driver's door panel and overhauled the associated latch and lock systems.
 I then completed an "upper" interior overhaul which involved the installation of a new parcel shelf, headliner, and sunroof cassette.
 And for the second time in the car's history the secondary air pump failed.
 By the end of the year I managed to wrack up a record parts bill of $7900, yet paid only $325 for labor, which demonstrates not only the degree to which my DIY skills have advanced but the extent of my neurosis.
 My efforts this year saved $1225 in parts and $2950 in labor, for a respectable DIY dividend of $4200.

-In 2012 I took the car out of service for two months to conduct a front suspension overhaul that extracted roughly $4700 from my wallet while simultaneously gifting me approximately $3000 in labor saved.
+2012: I took the car out of service for two months to conduct a front suspension overhaul that extracted roughly $4700 from my wallet while simultaneously gifting me approximately $3000 in labor saved.
 Amazingly enough, aside from a few other small items the car ran largely without issue for the remainder of the year while I attended to more pressing issues in my life.

 The engine oil analysis is tracking what appears to be thrust bearing wear so it's anyone's guess as to how much more service I'll get from the engine.
 I'll be overjoyed if it hits the 300K mark which, at my current rate of mile munching, should be in about three years.
 My hope, however, is that I'll retire the vehicle from routine service before that which will allow me to rebuild the engine at my leisure and finally give this hard working lady a long-deserved rest.

-Now I know you're saying to yourself "this guy is totally nuts for keeping this car...he could buy a new car for less money".
+If you've read this far I know you're saying to yourself "this guy is totally nuts for keeping this car...he could buy a new car for less money".
 If that were true and it were all about the money I might agree with you but this is my reality:

 - I like having no fixed car payment.
 Given the relationship of maintenance costs to mileage and the fact that we are still in a very fragile economy, it's nice to know that if I stop commuting for any reason my maintenance costs drop to near zero.
 A bank would want their payment regardless of my personal circumstances.